DUPR Rating Explained: What's a Good DUPR Rating in Pickleball?

 Getting your DUPR rating is free and easy:

-3. Claim your profile — if you've played in any DUPR-affiliated tournaments, your match history may already be waiting for you
+- Claim your profile — if you have played in any DUPR tournament your match history will already be there

-DUPR is completely free for players.
-You can view your rating, track your progress, find players near your skill level, and join clubs — all at no cost.
+DUPR is 100% free to players.
+You can see your rating, track your progress, find other players around your level, and join clubs for zero cost.

-📲 Tip: Download the DUPR app on iOS or Android to log matches right from the court.
-The faster you log results, the faster your rating updates.
+📲 Tip: Download the DUPR app on iOS and Android to record your matches straight from the court.
+The quicker you do this, the sooner your ratings will be updated.

 Look Up Any Player's DUPR Rating on Tournament Pickle